bryant1410/surfiki-refine-elasticsearch/README.md

         	for line in items:
             	for word, frequency in line:
                 	word_freq[word] += frequency
-        	# make all things in word_freq to a test index (EXAMPLE WHERE RESULTS ARE ADDED TO AN ELASTIC INDEX)
+        	# Write word_freq values to a test index (EXAMPLE WHERE RESULTS ARE ADDED TO AN ELASTIC INDEX)
         	for word in word_freq:
             	key = {}
             	key['name'] = word